Who is our Metropolitan?

 desires, and of his canonical obedience to God, his

-bishop, and the liturgical and canonical norms of the
+Bishop, and the liturgical and canonical norms of the

 Church.
 Priests are also permitted to wear the exórason